In biology, it is an organism with complete or partial reproductive organs and produces gametes commonly associated with the male and female sexes.

 He was adopted in December 2006.
-At 8 years old at the time the case was taken, he now identifies as a man.
+When the case was taken at eight years old, he now identifies as a man.
 The status of the Southern Poverty Law Center:

 “As a CM, there is no way of knowing whether the child will eventually identify as a boy or a girl.
 Instead, the doctors decided to assign her a female MC and change her body to fit her stereotype of what a girl should look like.

-The defendants sought to dismiss the case and seek a qualified immunity defense, but these were rejected by the District Court for the District of South Carolina.
+The defendants sought to dismiss the case and seek a qualified immunity defense, but the District Court rejected these for the District of South Carolina.

 In January 2015, the Fourth Circuit Court of Appeals reversed this decision and dismissed the lawsuit, stating that it “did not mean” lessening the serious harm MC claims to have suffered.